gonun13/webdevops-2019/articles/chapter3.md

 - Easy to learn: the closer to regular HTML and CSS the better.
 - Quickstart: has samples for some layouts and themes.

+After a close race between Bulma and Pure CSS, the decision for this case will be Bulma.
+It's not as lightweight as Pure CSS but the semantic approach won me over.
+Remember, there is no right or best choice in this case but only the right and best choice for you.
+Define your values and then choose one.

 ```code
 ```